Use Digital Lab with LDAP

 - Provide the LDAP Group DN (optional).
 For multiple groups, use a semi-colon to separate the entries.
-If left empty, all users included in the server will be able to access the workspace.
+If left empty, all users included in the server are able to access the workspace.

 - Select the workspace/s to which to assign the server or groups.

 Tip: If there is a group hierarchy in the LDAP server, you can assign the parent group.
-All nested sub-groups will be included.
+All nested sub-groups are included.

-Users will automatically be added to the table in the USERS section after first login.
-The workspaces to which they are assigned are synched with each login, and displayed in the USERS section.
+Users are automatically be added to the table in the Users section after first login.
+The workspaces to which they are assigned are synched with each login, and displayed in the Users section.
 For details, see Add and assign users.
 If there are server or group assignments, users cannot be manually assigned or unassigned to workspaces.

 To edit LDAP server or group assignments: